zenml-io/zenml/docs/book/user-guide/starter-guide/cache-previous-executions.md

 # Cache previous executions

 Developing machine learning pipelines is iterative in nature.
-ZenML speeds devleopment up in this work with step caching.
+ZenML speeds up development in this work with step caching.

 In the logs of your previous runs, you might have noticed at this point that rerunning the pipeline a second time will use caching on the first step: